mapbox/mapbox-gl-native/platform/ios/INSTALL.md

 ### Requirements

-The Mapbox Maps SDK for iOS is intended to run on iOS 8.0 and above on the following devices:
+The Mapbox Maps SDK for iOS is intended to run on iOS 9.0 and above on the following devices:

 * iPhone 4s and above (5, 5c, 5s, 6, 6 Plus, 7, 7 Plus, 8, 8 Plus, X)
 * iPad 2 and above (3, 4, Mini, Air, Mini 2, Air 2, Pro)
 * iPod touch 5th generation and above

-_Note: Support for iOS 8 will be removed in a future release and the minimum iOS deployment version will increase to iOS 9.0._

 Note that 32-bit simulators (such as the iPhone 5 or iPad 2) are not supported.